Step 1: Providing Clear Expectations

 Goals for Setting Clear and Reasonable Expectations

-Thinking about how have communicated your expectations to your child in the past, which areas do you think it would be most helpful for you to make improvements?
+Thinking about how have communicated to your child in the past, which of the following changes do you think it would be most helpful to giving your child clear and reasonable expectations?

-You can print our your behavior plan on the next page.
+You can review your behavior plan on the next page.